Diageo wins USD 135mn claim against Mallya in UK court

 Over and above the USD 135 million, Mallya is liable to pay interest incurred at a commercial rate as well as 200,000 pounds towards legal costs.

-"I have reached the conclusion that at this stage, it is clear the second claimant (Diageo Holdings Netherlands) is entitled to succeed," Justice Knowles said, dismissing Mallya's defence that an oral promise over-rides any claim of such a payment.
+"I have reached the conclusion that at this stage, it is clear the second claimant (Diageo Holdings Netherlands) is entitled to succeed," Justice Knowles said Friday, dismissing Mallya's defence that an oral promise over-rides any claim of such a payment.

 "We are pleased to have won in a clear vindication of our position," said Dominic Redfearn, spokesperson for Diageo.